 The census-designated place of Green Valley in the state of Arizona has somewhat of an ironic name given how often the area is plagued by droughts and water resource issues.
 Water sustainability is a major concern in the area, with a Pima County report concluding that water supplies will become critical in the area as of 2017.

 Nevertheless, the aridity and hot temperatures draw hundreds of new residents to Green Valley every year.
 Those of retirement age are particularly fond of Green Valley, with those of the age of 65 or older and who were living alone accounting for 28.5% of the population as of the 2000 US Census.
 In fact, the area is known as being an unincorporated retirement community that is composed of 59 Homeowner Associations.

 Elder Abuse and You: Why You Should Remain Vigilant

 The United States Department of Justice has estimated that nearly 11% of all elderly individuals are abused every single year.
 Considering that there are more than 40 million individuals 65 or older in the United States, this means that over 4 million older individuals are knowingly abused each and every year.

-Those who are 65 or older, as well as their friends and loved ones, must remain alert and actively ensuring that older individuals are being properly cared for by nurses, nursing facilities, doctors and other care takers.
+Those who are 65 or older, as well as their friends and loved ones, must remain alert and actively ensure that older individuals are being properly cared for by nurses, nursing facilities, doctors, and other caretakers.